Girl eating

 • "Is there anything else to eat?"

-Because you want your child to grow healthy and strong, your child's picky eating can be cause for concern.
-Studies show that most children do not consume the recommended amount of fruits and vegetables, and picky eaters tend to shy away from vegetables, so that concern is understandable.
-Fortunately for most parents, a child's picky eating is temporary.
-If you don't make it a big deal, it will end before school age.
-Try the following tips to help deal with your child's picky eating behavior in a positive way.
-Check the ones that work for you and your child.
+Because you want your child to grow healthy and strong, your child’s picky eating can be cause for concern.
+Studies show that most children do not eat the recommended amount of fruits and vegetables, and picky eaters tend to shy away from vegetables, so that concern is understandable.

 Get Creative

-• Add fruits and veggies to foods they already like
+• Add fruits and veggies to foods they already like.

 • Mix blueberries and oats into pancakes

-• Add sliced fruit to your child's favorite cereal
+• Add sliced fruit to your child's favorite cereal.

-• Serve shredded veggies over rice or whole wheat pasta
+• Serve shredded veggies over rice or whole wheat pasta.

-• Make smoothies with fresh or frozen strawberries, a banana, and low-fat yogurt
+• Make smoothies with fresh or frozen strawberries, a banana, and low-fat yogurt.

 Stock Up on Healthy Choices